bfortuner/problems/README.md

 5. IsRotation - Return true if str2 is rotation of str1
 6. ReverseStringInplace - Reverses a string inplace
 7. [FindFirstUniqueChar] - Return the first non-repeated character in a string.
 If not found, return null.
 Assume the string is NOT sorted.
+8. ReverseWords - Given a sentence, return the sentence in reverse order. (e.g. "I am a student" == "student a am I")

 ###Math